mbaumer/us_hep_funding/docs/_states/AL.md

 <a name="AL-06"></a>
 [Back to top](#top)
 ## AL-06 -- Rep. Gary J. Palmer (R) -- [Wikipedia](https://en.wikipedia.org/wiki/AL-06)
-## Committees
-Gary J. Palmer is not on any of our key committees.

 ## HEP Grants
 ```
 This district received no SC HEP grants from 2012-2019